yuxincs/aiopathtrain/README.md

 library reproduces the workflow of the official RidePATH app and subscribes to the live arrival streams for any station.

-This is a client port of @mrazza's https://github.com/mrazza/path-data based on their amazing reverse-engineering work outlined in this [blog post](https://medium.com/@mrazza/programmatic-path-real-time-arrival-data-5d0884ae1ad6).
+This is a client port of [mrazza/path-data](https://github.com/mrazza/path-data) based on their amazing reverse-engineering work outlined in this [blog post](https://medium.com/@mrazza/programmatic-path-real-time-arrival-data-5d0884ae1ad6).